Happy Asian-American & Pacific Islander Heritage Month! I’m Alyssa from Fangirls Unleashed and I’ll be your guest blogger today.

 Rose's latest summer at a beach lake house is overshadowed by her parents' constant arguments, her younger friend's secret sorrows, and the dangerous activities of older teens.

 The spy.
 The spaceman.
 The goddess.
 The robot.
 The Gorilla.
 During the late 1950s, the U.S. government allowed FBI Special Agent Jimmy Woo to forge a team of unlikely heroes.
 Together, they stormed the fortress of a criminal mastermind to rescue President Eisenhower but the group disbanded soon after.
 Now, almost 50 years later, an unauthorized S.H.I.E.L.D. mission goes down in flames and from the ashes arise forces from the Golden Age of Marvel!

 Superhero readers, thank you for joining me on this amazing journey highlighting Asian-American & Pacific Islander authors and graphic novels.
 What are some of your favorite graphic novels to celebrate this month?
 Comment below, I’d love to hear your thoughts.
 Until next time, happy reading!

 Have you heard of the Graphic Novel Making Contest?
 It’s an amazing program in it’s 13th year that celebrates budding graphic novel creators of all ages in California.
 It runs in the summer and we have hundreds of participants enter each year.
 Did I also mention we celebrate our winners and participants with an Award Ceremony?
-You can check out last summer’s Award Ceremony to help inspire you for this year’s contest!

 Who Am I?